suyash-29/ecommerce-dashboard/README.md

 ## Getting Started

 Before running the project, make sure you have Next.js and npm (Node Package Manager) installed on your system.
+-you will need to make your own account on clerk and generate keys for environment variables .
+-create and configure your own database on planetscale .
+-Cloudinary account for images upload channel .

 ## Installation